yarnpkg/berry/docs/error-messages.md

 To see the actual error message, read the file linked in the report.
 It will contain the full output of the failing script.

+### BR0010

+A resolver cannot be found for the given package.

+Resolvers are the components tasked from converting ranges (`^1.0.0`) into references (`1.2.3`).
+They each contain their own logic to do so - the semver resolver is the most famous one but far from being the only one.
+The GitHub resolver transforms GitHub repositories into tarball urls, the Git resolver normalizes the paths sent to git, ... each resolver takes care of a different resolution strategy.
+A missing resolver means that one of those strategies is missing.

+This error is usually caused by a Berry plugin being missing.
+Plugins are the most common way to ship new resolvers to Berry.

+### BR0011

+A fetcher cannot be found for the given package.

+Fetchers are the components that take references and fetch the source code from the remote location.
+A semver fetcher would likely fetch the packages from some registry, while a workspace fetcher would simply redirect to the location on the disk where the sources can be found.

+This error is usually caused by a Berry plugin being missing.
+Plugins are the most common way to ship new resolvers to Berry.

+### BR0012

+A linker cannot be found for the given package.

+Linkers are the components tasked from extracting the sources from the artifacts returned by the fetchers and putting them on the disk in a manner that can be understood by the target environment.
+The Node linker would use the Plug'n'Play strategy, while a PHP linker would use an autoload strategy instead.

+This error is usually caused by a Berry plugin being missing.
+Plugins are the most common way to ship new resolvers to Berry.